dominioncfg/just-functional-read-the-docs/pages/library-components.md

 ### Evaluators

-Put it simply the evaluator is the algorithim used to parse and evaluate the functions/expressions.
+Put it simply the evaluator is the algorithm used to parse and evaluate the functions/expressions.

 #### PostfixCompiledExpressionEvaluator